 It pays to read up on interesting and uniquely Korean concepts like bballi bballi (getting things done fast), nunchi (ability to listen and gauge others’ moods), jeong (feeling attachment, affection, or bonding) and han (emotion that is a form of resentment and hatred).

 You’ll be doing yourself a huge favor if you read up a little on Korean history, culture and traditions before you go.
-There is a lot more than the glossy Kdramas and Kpop show superficially and some people are shocked to find that Korea is a very different place than what’s shown on TV.
+There is a lot more than the glossiness of Kdramas and superficiality of Kpop and some people are shocked to find that Korea is a very different place than what’s shown on TV.
 So doing a little research online is probably one of the top South Korea travel tips I can give.
 But watching some beloved Kdramas can also help, like Secret Garden, Reply 1997 or 1988, Signal, or the recent The World of the Married.

-I highly recommend browsing through or completely reading “Korea: The Impossible Country” by Daniel Tudor.
+I highly recommend browsing through or reading in its entirety “Korea: The Impossible Country” by Daniel Tudor.
 He covers a lot of concepts in depth, so you can choose which sections you’d like to read and which to gloss over or skip.
-You’ll really get to understand why Korea is the way it is due to its tumultuous history and lighting pace recovery after the Korean War.
+You’ll really get to understand why Korea is the way it is due to its tumultuous history and lightning-pace recovery after the Korean War.

 Booking an accommodation is fairly easy as sites like Agoda and Booking.com have plenty of options, even in the more rural and off-the-beaten-path destinations.
 All you need to remember is that Korean accommodation is fairly unique in that there are many more options than just the hotel.